daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/README.md

 * Because you write component tests via unit-test libraries blindly.

 ## Why not to use cypress-react-unit-test then?
 Why do we need Storybook?
+I have no doubts - it is our future to test components.

+But now...
-Cypress has some tricky architecture.
-It runs in two iframes and sometimes it limits you.
-Imagine that you have a component to test that should look at document.activeElement.
-This reference in Cypress test run always will be null (because of iframes limitations or implementation issues).
+It has some tricky architecture that runs component bundle and environment in two iframes.
+And sometimes it limits you.
+Example: Imagine that you have a component to test that should look at document.activeElement.
+This reference in Cypress test run will always point at document.body (because of iframes limitations or implementation issues).
-So it is not a time and a lot of work should be done to use it freely.
+Also it has a lot of work to be done.
+Hope that Gleb Bahmutov and the Cypress team will make it worked 🤞

 ## Should I migrate all the tests that written on Jest / React Testing Library?
-* If you primarly use tests as a development environment - Yes!
+* If you use tests as a development environment - Yes!
 * If you look at tests as at documentation - Yes.
 * If you really write unit-tests to cover things that too close to implementation and react-lifecycle - ... i don't know.
 I haven't been writing such a code.
 Are you sure about the following the S-principle of SOLID?
 Maybe that code should be extracted and tested accordingly?